 The Sussex Botanical Recording Society is a group of botanists who study and record the distribution of wild plants in the counties of East and West Sussex.

-Since early 2005 we have been involved in a major project whose aim is to record the vascular plants present in all tetrads in Sussex (of which there are just over 1000) in order to produce a new Sussex Flora.
+Since early 2005 we were involved in a major project to record the vascular plants present in all tetrads in Sussex (of which there are just over 1000) to produce a new Sussex Flora.
 Recording for it is complete and the Flora was published in February 2018.

 We have contacts with organisations such as the Sussex Wildlife Trust and East and West Sussex County Councils.
 We also contribute records to the Sussex Biodiversity Record Centre at Woods Mill.
 We maintain close links with the Botanical Society of the Britain and Ireland via the county recorders for East Sussex and West Sussex who are members of our committee.

 Field Meetings & Publications